Ptechgithub/linux/README.md

 # Browser Docker Installer

-This Bash script provides an interactive menu to install and uninstall Chromium and Firefox browsers using Docker containers.
+This Bash script provides an interactive menu to install Chromium and Firefox browsers using Docker containers.

 ## Installation